Tolini/PatternParser/README.md

 ### Result Packet

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the GPL-3.0 License - see the [LICENSE](LICENSE) file for details